forbole/juno/README.md

 - [PostgreSQL setup with GraphQL](.docs/postgres-graphql-setup.md)

-## Running as a service
-If you want to run it as a service, you can follow [this guide](.docs/service-example.md).

 ## Contributing
 Contributions are welcome!
 Please open an Issues or Pull Request for any changes.